Racial views of Winston Churchill: Other sources

+Henry A. Wallace, Vice President of the USA, reports in his diary that during a White House lunch in May 1943 Churchill "said why be apologetic about Anglo-Saxon superiority, that we were superior, that we had the common heritage which had been worked out over the centuries in England and had been perfected by our constitution".

-By the 1940s, Churchill still cherished the ideals of imperialism that he had followed since the 1890s, whilst much of British opinion had abandoned them.
+By the 1940s Churchill still cherished the ideals of imperialism that he had followed since the 1890s, while much of British opinion had abandoned them.
 Colonialism was now seen as a crude device for the oppression of the weak by the strong.
 After the Second World War, old arguments about white racial superiority were no longer acceptable.
 The British public rejected the Churchillian notion of an imperial race predestined by moral character to rule and refashion the world in the British image.
 Among younger Britons, especially in academic circles, criticism grew sharper.
-Indeed, the empire itself was rapidly disintegrating, starting with India gaining independence in 1947, and finishing up with all the African colonies being lost in the 1950s.
+Indeed, the empire itself was rapidly disintegrating, starting with India gaining independence in 1947, and finishing up with all the African colonies becoming independent in the 1950s.

-In 1955, Churchill expressed his support for the slogan "Keep England White" with regards to immigration from the West Indies.
+Churchill's personal doctor, Lord Moran, commented at one point that, in regards to other races, "Winston thinks only of the colour of their skin".

+Eugenics

+When he was Home Secretary in 1910-1911, Churchill supported the forced sterilization of the "feeble minded".
+In a letter to Prime Minister H. H. Asquith in December 1910, he wrote "The unnatural and increasingly rapid growth of the Feeble-Minded and Insane classes […] constitutes a national and race danger which it is impossible to exaggerate. […] I feel that the source from which the stream of madness is fed should be cut off and sealed up before another year has passed".